-This phase insures the systematic development of the training or learning program.
-This process is driven by the products of the analysis phase and ends in a model or blueprint of the training process for future development.
+This phase insures the systematic development of the learning process.
+It is driven by the products of the analysis phase and ends in a model or blueprint of the learning process for future development.
 The model or blueprint should contain at least five key outputs:

 - Learning objectives

 - The learning objectives spell out the tasks the learners will be able to perform after they finish the learning process.

 - The performance test requires the learners to perform the task or activity to standards.

 - The learning or performance steps show how to perform a task.
 If the performance is mostly cognitive in nature, then use Cognitive Task Analysis.

 - The entry behaviors describe what the learners must know before entering the training process.
 Just as a college requires certain standards to be met in order to enroll, a learning process should require a base level of knowledge, skills, and attitudes (KSA).